Eugene Applebaum College of Pharmacy and Health Sciences

 The College offers a variety of undergraduate, graduate-professional, and graduate programs designed to provide advanced-level professional training, basic research, and scholarly activities in the various health science fields.
 Detailed information on each program may be found in the Departmental sections.

-The Eugene Applebaum College of Pharmacy and Health Sciences is organized into four academic departments: Fundamental and Applied Sciences; Health Care Sciences; Pharmacy Practice; and, Pharmaceutical Sciences.
+The Eugene Applebaum College of Pharmacy and Health Sciences is organized into four academic departments: Applied Health Sciences; Health Care Sciences; Pharmacy Practice; and, Pharmaceutical Sciences.
 Academic programs exist within each department as follows:

 Clinical Laboratory Science